Our Farm to Fork strategy

 Nutrient management in Europe matters.
-The EU’s goal of halving nutrient losses by 2030 is only eight growing seasons away.
+The EU’s goal of halving nutrient losses by 2030 is only seven growing seasons away.
 That’s why Yara Europe is actively working with farmers on upscaling best nutrient management practices to optimize yields, produce healthier crops and enhance soil health.

 Europe's climate neutrality strategy

 The European Union (EU) has embarked on an ambitious journey by adopting the Green Deal.
 To overcome the challenges of climate change and environmental degradation, “Europe needs a new growth strategy that will transform the Union into a modern, resource-efficient and competitive economy, where there are no net emissions of greenhouse gases by 2050, economic growth is decoupled from resource use, and no person and no place is left behind.”

 The farming sector and the agri-food value chain are vital in helping to achieve the EU ambition of becoming the first climate-neutral continent.
 Farmers are the custodians of the land.
 As of 2016, EU farms used 39 percent of the total EU land area for agricultural production.

 Here is our roadmap for how to get there:

 Fertilizers provide crops with the nutrients they need to grow.
 But excess amounts of nutrients can also be a source of air, soil and water pollution.
 The Farm to Fork Strategy therefore has an aspirational goal of reducing nutrient losses by 50 percent by 2030.

 Farmers can reduce nutrient losses by improving nutrient use efficiency, as these are two sides of the same coin.
 With our extensive agronomic knowledge and portfolio of solutions, Yara can help farmers increase nutrient use efficiency.
 Farmers can do this by using precision and digital farming tools and by adopting optimal nutrient management practices, applying the right fertilizer at the right time, in the right dose and at the right place.